 The RM has taken a number of steps to ensure that the South St. Andrews Wastewater Project is as fair and affordable as possible:

 - Reducing costs to homeowners by securing funds through provincial and federal infrastructure programs, as well as funds through the Manitoba Water Services Board.
-A total of $7.75 million in external funding has been secured for work within the Phase 1 project area.
+A total of $16.5 million in external funding has been secured for work within the Phase 1 & 2 project areas.

 - Negotiating partnership agreements with the City of Winnipeg and West St. Paul to allow waste to be treated at an existing processing plant, eliminating the need for local treatment facilities which would significantly increase project costs.